smridhgupta/alpha-dwda/README.md

 # alpha-dwda
-Alpha Defeat Windows Defender and Anti-viruses
+Alpha Defeat Windows Defender and Anti-viruses is not detected as malecious by Windows Defender or any other AV

 # Features

 This Script disables Windows Defender, Windows Real time protection, Windows Firewall, Device Protection and App and Browser Control (Tested on Windows 11).